Frequently asked questions (FAQ)Estimated reading time: 8 minutes

 docker exportto export containers you want to keep.
 (See export in the Docker Engine command line reference.)

-Uninstall the current app (whether stable or beta).
+Uninstall the current app (whether Stable or Edge).

-Install a different version of the app (stable or beta).
+Install a different version of the app (Stable or Edge).

 What kind of feedback are we looking for?